GE and BD Requirement Area Outcomes

 Upper Division Communication/Writing

-How does the course require students to use multiple forms of writing and/or communication in ways that are adapted to the particular needs of different audiences?
+Use multiple forms of writing and/or communication in ways that are adapted to the needs of specific purposes and/or audiences.

 Disciplinary Inquiry

-How do they build students’ abilities to develop questions, design investigations, collect and analyze information, and report findings in a compelling fashion?
+- Apply discipline-specific methods of inquiry to develop questions, design investigations, collect and analyze information, and present findings effectively.

 Quantitative Intensive